ak7660/IMC-Prosperity2/README.md

 # IMC-Prosperity2 (Island AlphaBravo)

-Participated in the challenge as an individual (not a good idea though).
-Final Ranking: 116th worldwide (out of 9,139), 6th Hong Kong.
-The challenge was kind of long and thanks to some delays, it got longer.
-After the 2nd Round, as it was the last week of my semester, I couldn't dedicate much time but still progressed a lot.
-The repository contains my final code for each of the 5 rounds, along with the corresponding log results.
-I have also added data and the scripts which I used to analyze this data that I got from IMC.

 Here is a link to the wiki of the challenge which contains the challenges for each round: [Prosperity 2 Wiki](https://imc-prosperity.notion.site/Prosperity-2-Wiki-fe650c0292ae4cdb94714a3f5aa74c85)

 ## Round 1